Top 10 Ways to Secure a Door From Being Kicked In (Tested!)

 A regular door and lock will do nothing against a determined burglar.
 All it takes is a forceful kick and they’re in.
 Just check out this video for proof (0:15-0:22):

 However, this doesn’t mean that you have to spend hundreds of dollars to bolster your frail door’s defenses.
 It can be done for just a couple of bucks and in half an hour.
+Even if your door doesn’t have a traditional lock in place.
 Furthermore, the following recommendations can be used for both outward and inward opening doors.

 So allow me to share with you the 10 best ways to secure a door from being kicked in.
 These are recommended by security experts across the board, and I’ve implemented many already to secure my own home and office.